 I'm not sure, frankly.
-I think we can start with my humble level of expertise until we can see where we are.
+I think we should start by figuring out where we are.
 Your symptoms on the face of them are quite serious, but if you were as troubled as your symptoms suggest, you'd be under expert care already.
 There's no way you'd be as successful and productive as you are if there were anything seriously wrong with you.
-When was this last ..er.. vision of yours?
+When was this last ... vision of yours?

 One month ago.
-Two years since the one before that.
+Two months since the one before that.